espadrine/espadrine.github.com/blog/src/webidentity.md

 - `ZXNw…` is the website’s internal user reference in database.
 - `nAMM…` is the Log-In Shared Key (LISK), which will be used to prove that the user is who they claim to be.

-The browser stores the version (v1), the KID, the AUID and the LISK in its Sync feature.
+The browser stores the version (v1), the KID, the new LID and the LISK in its Sync feature.

 ### Website key update